 Customers access easy-to-use, hi-tech online and mobile banking platforms, yet we are just a phone call or chat away for extra care.
 And no ATM withdrawal fees worldwide – ever!
 Deposit services are FDIC Insured and available for people across the nation.

 Installing solar systems is a great way to reduce energy consumption from the grid, save money, and protect our planet for future generations.
 Solar electric systems are efficient, low maintenance, and last a long time.
 The immediate reduction in monthly electricity spending can be enough to cover all, or most, of the solar loan payment.
 With greenpenny residential solar financing, for example, a new system installation can be financed with no money down and the monthly utility bill can be swapped for a solar payment that will be paid off in 12 years or less.
-Residential and commercial solar financing is available in Iowa, Illinois, Minnesota, and Wisconsin.
+Residential and commercial solar financing is available in Illinois, Iowa, Minnesota, Missouri and Wisconsin.

 Abingdon High School, Illinois

 Greenpenny aspires to be a catalyst for positive change by inspiring governments, businesses and individuals to support greater adoption of clean energy.
 As part of the Global Alliance for Banking on Values, member of 1% for the Planet®, and support for the first in the nation Winneshiek Energy District, greenpenny knows collectively we can be a more powerful source to solving the world’s climate problem.
 We’re proud to come from a community with over 10 times our state’s per capita solar average, and one of the highest adoption rates in the nation.
 We have a proven ability to work together and do our part to develop real financial solutions that make economic sense and protect Mother Earth.